top of page

 This statement can be visually and audibly confirmed so it qualifies as an observation.

-An assumption is a claim without an observation.
+An assumption is a claim that lacks an observation or consensus.

 Sometimes we will also refer to an assumption as a presupposition, or not falsifiable.